Our 2026 LOOKBOOK IS HERE

 The Service Model: White-Glove Ambassador Experience

-Each guest was supported by a trained Luxury Eyewear Ambassador whose role was consultative:
+Each guest was supported by a trained Luxury Eyewear Ambassador in a consultative role that included:

 • Fit adjustments